-The Technical Experts Group on Returns and Reintegration is co-chaired by Australia and currently, the International Organization for Migration (IOM), and reports annually to the Bali Process Ad Hoc Group.
+The Technical Experts Group on Returns and Reintegration is co-chaired by Australia and the Philippines and reports annually to the Bali Process Ad Hoc Group.
 It brings together a network of experts from the sixteen states and three international organisations that form the Ad Hoc Group membership.

 Priorities outlined in The Technical Experts Group on Returns and Reintegration’s latest meeting in November 2022 include:

 - A reiteration of the commitment to effective returns and reintegration as migration channels expand and re-open after Covid-19

 - Addressing challenges around sustainable returns and reintegration including financial, administrative and legal barriers to return

 - A focus on socio-economic reintegration support as a key way to prevent secondary migration